loovity/loovity/README.md

 # Loovity

-Loovity pretends to be a hub for technological development where individuals can contribute to the advance of humanity.
+Loovity will be a hub for technological development where individuals can contribute to the advance of humanity.
 This is the place for doing things.
 The Open Source hub of everything.

 ## Objectives: